Manufacturing Traceability: Lot Tracking Guide

 Quality control and root cause analysis

-You find the lot number on the rejected part.
-You pull every other part from that lot.
-You check whether the issue is isolated or systemic.
-If it's the material, you contact the supplier with specific documentation.
+You find the lot number on the rejected part, pull every other part from that lot, and check whether the issue is isolated or systemic.
+If it's the material, you contact the supplier with documentation.
 If it's the process, you know which jobs to reinspect.

 This is faster and cheaper than scrapping an entire production run because you can't narrow down the source.